dbass-twist/SEIR-10-26-20/work/w02/d4/02-jquery-part-1.md

 You've already had some practice doing this with native JavaScript.

-**Q: What native JS methods have we used to select elements in the DOM?**
+❓**What vanilla JS methods have we used to select elements in the DOM?**

 ### The _jQuery_ Function, aka - `$()`